 Designed in London and hand made in Italy, these Trinity shoes by Unseen are the ultimate in smart casual.
 They combine all the aesthetics of a sports trainer and turn it into something more sophisticated and luxurious.
 High-arch support offers supreme comfort for unparalleled all-day comfort, whilst an Italian suede upper and tongue are finished off with classy waxed cotton laces.
 The sole is made from durable, long-lasting rubber, and features a 3M reflective detail at the heel.

-Under Armour first came to everyone's attention back in 1996, a year that has inspired one of their most recent creations, the US Forge 96.
+Under Armour first came to everyone's attention back in 1996, a year that has inspired one of their most recent creations, the UA Forge RC.
 It’s a cross-over trainer that looks great with both modern streetwear or sports attire, and there’s definitely a whiff of classic Reebok about it.
 Made to withstand the elements thanks to TPU film, it also features an EVA midsole (for great cushioning) and a full rubber sole.
 It’s also super lightweight, thanks to advanced cloud fabrics that also provide excellent breathability.